-ShanghaiPRIDE Film Festival (ShPFF) returns in June 2020 to celebrate 12 years of sharing onscreen stories about the love, hardships, growth and triumphs of LGBTQ individuals in China, Asia and around the world.
+ShanghaiPRIDE Film Festival (ShPFF) returns in June 2021 (tbd) to celebrate 13 years of sharing onscreen stories about the love, hardships, growth and triumphs of LGBTQ individuals in China, Asia and around the world.
 We are very excited to reunite the community for a festival of LGBTQ films again this year!

 ShPFF began as a collaboration with the Beijing Queer Film Festival (now Love Queer Film Festival) to host film screenings and discussions.
 Since 2012, we’ve collaborated with foreign consulates in Shanghai to screen foreign LGBTQ films, and in 2014, ShPFF created an independent category for Chinese LGBTQ films.

 In 2015, ShPFF launched the first annual Chinese LGBTQ Short Film Competition, in which the winner competes in the UK’s Iris Prize Festival, a tradition that has since continued every year.
 In the same year, we also co-founded the Asia-Pacific Queer Film Festival Alliance (APQFFA) with ten other LGBTQ film festivals from throughout the region.

 In 2015, acclaimed actor, Peipei Cheng opened ShPFF with her film, Lilting, where she played the role of a mother of a gay son.
 The trailblazing director of East Palace, West Palace, Yuan Zhang, joined us in 2016 for a screening and Q&A to celebrate the 20th anniversary of the film, while esteemed actor Sir Ian McKellen sent his wishes to the festival that same year.
 In 2017, ShPFF traveled to Sydney, Hong Kong, and Taipei to share Chinese LGBTQ films.